101-Coconsulting/TC3005B.501/CONTRIBUTING.md

 Feature branches should always have a single owner.
 This means that only a single person should be working in a determined feature at any point.
 This prevents any sort of conflicts from emerging between the local and remote feature branches.

-And feature branches should always be developed independently from the `development` branch.
-And only pull changes from it if they directly affect the development of said feature.
+Feature branches should always be developed independently from the `development` branch, and only pull changes from it if they directly affect the development of said feature, as signaled in a corresponding PR previously merged to `development` which links this feature as an affected issue.

 There is no need to be constantly updating the branch to be in sync with `development`.
 Only when required to make development adjustments or once the development is finished and there are any conflicts that need to be fixed.
 [Learn more](https://git-scm.com/docs/gitworkflows#_topic_branches)

 [Back to top &#x21e7;](#contribution-guidelines)